 Cybersecurity managers can be found throughout both small and large companies.
 For those with the right qualifications, finding employment is sometimes easy.
 Employment can range from government contracting, financial services, information technology, and the armed forces.
 Some eligible candidates will also find work in the healthcare and education fields.
 Below are some of the most common areas to find employment in cybersecurity management positions.

-- Cyber Security Analyst- cybersecurity analysts protect organizations from cyberthreats and develops protocols in order to respond to and quell cyberattacks.
+- Cyber Security Analyst- cybersecurity analysts protect organizations from cyber threats and develop protocols in order to respond to and quell attacks.

 - Data Protection Manager- Data Protection Managers work to keep data safe and recoverable while keeping the flow of businesses working as normal.